1/4

 We opened our season with our annual Meet & Greet on Sunday, September 29, 2024 in the Parish Hall at the Episcopal Church of Bethesda-by-the-Sea in Palm Beach.
 Thanks to Stuart Forster for hosting.

-The Palm Beach County AGO chapter is thrilled to announce the winners in our second Organ Composition Contest.
-The 17 entries from around the world were of very high quality, and we hope that other chapters will soon follow the lead in presenting more opportunities for composers in bringing new organ music to the world!
+The Palm Beach County AGO chapter was thrilled to announce the winners in our third Organ Composition Contest at our Member Recital on February 22.
+See details of the event above.
+The 19 entries from around the world were of very high quality, and we are excited that other chapters have already followed our lead in presenting more opportunities for composers in bringing new organ music to the world!

 After much deliberation, which was done in completely anonymity, the judging panel has selected the following three works for prizes: